OmarAmara/Flask_back-end/README.md

 step 24:
 	Now set-up a login route for existing users that will work similarly as the register route.

+step 25:
+	We will now be creating a one to many relationship with accounts.
+How can we do this without refacotoring our code?
+Maybe institutions/ banks will contain accounts?
+Other ideas?
+ForeignKey will be utilized and backreference to banks.

 note: - ******* run: 'deactivate'.
 To leave virtual environment. - always run 'pip3 freeze > requirements.txt' after installing a module. - run 'pip3 install -r requirements.txt' to retrieve/ install modules from repo.